Tropical Garden Design Ideas - Your Staycation Oasis!

 How to Design a Tropical Garden

-Because the sense of serenity and rejuvenation is the true soul of a tropical garden, this design style can be adapted to any climate!
-The specific plants to use do not have to be truly tropical in nature.
-They just need to contribute to the look and feel of the tropical garden.
-No matter the climate, these are the tropical garden design tips to creating a tropical garden of your own.
+Because the undeniable air of peace and tranquility is at the heart of an exotic garden display, one can adapt this design style to suit any climate!
+The plants don't have to be technically tropical in nature; they just need to contribute to the overall appearance and character of a tropical garden.
+Regardless of where you live, these are the major elements needed to create the tropical garden of your dreams:

-- Focus on the foliage.
-The main feature of the tropical garden is lush and lavish foliage in all shades of green, with a contrast of textures between large leafed plants, those with long slim fronds and the lacy look of the ferns.
+- Focus on Foliage: Large, lush, and lavish foliage is often the main focus in tropical gardens.
+These plants flaunt virtually all shades of green with a striking contrast of textures between large-leafed plants, those with long, slim fronds, and the lacy look of Ferns.

-- Surround yourself with plants.
-Plant densely, on multiple levels from towering trees to ground cover to plants of varying heights.
-Use hanging baskets and/or raised beds and elevations to achieve a sense of a cocoon of plant life.
+- Surround Yourself with Plants: Plant densely on multiple levels using planting of varying heights, from towering trees to ground cover.
+Hanging baskets and raised beds are fantastic for creating the illusion of an encompassing cocoon of plant life.

-The many benefits we derive from the time we spend among plants are well documented.
-Time spent in the garden has a clear and very positive impact on us physically, mentally and emotionally.
-Time spent with plants is said to improve focus and to reduce our stress levels.
-Perhaps this is why the garden style that seemingly surrounds us with a cocoon of lush plants is so very calming and relaxing.
+It's no secret that gardening holds many benefits, and if you don't believe us, check out this article!
+Time spent in the garden has a clear and positive impact on us physically, mentally, and emotionally.
+The act of planting and caring for plants is thought to improve focus and reduce stress levels.
+Hmm... maybe this is why the tropical gardens that seemingly surround us with a cocoon of lush plants are so very calming and relaxing.

 Just Add Water